 - Clinical Scientist Development Awardees 1998-2015

 - Innovations in Clinical Research Awardees since 2009

 The mentor and student mentee should work together to develop a single application to submit using the DDCF online application site.
 The mentor must access the online application site using their email address.
 The online application form and confidential letters of support must be submitted by January 24, 2017 (3 p.m.
 EST).

 Note that the mentor will need the tax ID of the institution where he/she holds an academic appointment in order to access the application website.

 If your question is not answered after reading the FAQs, email firstname.lastname@example.org with “2017 CRM” as the subject line.
 No phone calls please.

 Rationale & History

 Scientific mentoring is a personal, one-on-one relationship between a more experienced scientist and a scientist-in-the-making.
-Launched in 2012, the Clinical Research Mentorship program supports the establishment of a relationship between a medical student and a talented and successful DDCF-funded clinical investigator and role model.
+The Clinical Research Mentorship program supports the establishment of a relationship between a medical student and a talented and successful DDCF-funded clinical investigator and role model.
 Students will become involved in a research project that has already met the high standards of peer review, while DDCF investigators will be given the opportunity to teach and train the next generation of researchers.
 Their work will not only boost their mentoring skills, but also benefit from the student’s energy and ideas.